 However, I hope that this guide has given you an insight into how to prepare, negotiate and control the outcome of your annual vendor negotiations with Amazon.

 If you found value in today’s article, please share it on LinkedIn or any other social platform.

 Need help with your Amazon negotiation?

 Want a blueprint that shows you how to effectively prepare and conduct your annual vendor negotiations with Amazon?
-I will teach you the exact process you and your team needs to follow to navigate through the complex JBP process and achieve the desired results.
+I can help your team navigate the complex JBP process and achieve the desired results.

 Bonus: Frequently Asked Questions

 The above-outlined process outlined illustrates the typical stages of an Amazon vendor negotiation.
 However, I also want to share some tactical advice to help your 1P business get ahead.

 If you have another question I should answer, simply leave a comment below.

 A: You can upload your cost price increases via Vendor Central, but they are likely to get rejected by Amazon’s systems.
 So it is better to send your vendor manager an advance notice of the cost increase and ask for their written acceptance and confirmation.
 If it still gets rejected, you can either pause the delivery of affected products or make the cost increase part of your annual negotiations.

 A: Your Amazon manager will let you know how they intend to set up the negotiation process.